Updated: June 22, 2026

 Blogs or website posts: Expansions of video content into SEO-friendly written form

-This is not a one-size-fits-all formula; it requires sensitivity to tone, format, and even the timing norms of each space.
-Artists succeeding here typically make small but meaningful modifications to the caption, length, sound usage, and calls-to-action.
+A one-size-fits-all formula won’t produce the best results, so be sensitive to tone, format, and even the timing norms of each space.
+Artists who excel here are typically making small but meaningful modifications to the caption, length, sounds, and calls-to-action.

 Planning for Repurposing From the Start

-A recurring insight across various content marketing strategies (inside and outside of music) is that repurposing works best when planned up front.
-When the original content is captured or created with multiple outputs in mind, it’s a lot easier to break it down later.
+Repurposing works better when it’s planned up front.
+Capturing or creating original content with multiple outputs in mind makes it a lot easier to break it down later.

 Filming content in both vertical and horizontal formats when possible